domainaware/parsedmarc/README.rst

                             Email the results using this filename
       -M OUTGOING_MESSAGE, --outgoing-message OUTGOING_MESSAGE
                             Email the results using this message
+      -outgoing-ssl         SMTP use SSL
+      -outgoing-tls         SMTP use STARTTLS
+      -outgoing-port PORT_NUMBER
-      -w, --watch           Use an IMAP IDLE connection to process reports as they arrive in the inbox
+                            Set port used for SMTP connection.
+Defaults to 25 -w, --watch           Use an IMAP IDLE connection to process reports as they arrive in the inbox
       --test                Do not move or delete IMAP messages